yang0920colostate/AuAc/README.md

 * In the [Google drive folder](https://drive.google.com/drive/folders/1YQtwRKVPUH_4ptDDk8yXLBmEpVeNT2lY?usp=sharing):

-   3. `pkl.zip`: the weights and biases for the Artificial Neural Network (ANN), and the coefficients for scaling the inputs and outputs data
+   3. `pkl.zip`: the weights and the biases for the Artificial Neural Network (ANN), and the coefficients for scaling the inputs and outputs data

 Installation (from scratch)
 ===========================